wellyshen/welly-exchange/README.md

 ## Continuous Development

 Netlify provide an [auto deploy feature](https://docs.netlify.com/site-deploys/create-deploys/#deploy-with-git) by default.
 Which means once you push a new commit to your production branch, it'll setup the CI/CD for you.
-But I didn't rely on it, because I wish the deploy be a part of my Travis-CI flow (for someday I exceed the free trial quota, I can switch to other services quickly, just kidding).
+But I didn't rely on it, because I wish the deploy to be a part of my Travis-CI flow (for someday I exceed the free trial quota, I can switch to other services quickly, just kidding).
 Therefore, I integrated the [Netlify CLI](https://cli.netlify.com/commands/deploy) with my Travis-CI for continuous development.
 You can [check it out](https://github.com/wellyshen/welly-exchange/blob/master/.travis.yml).

 ## Know More About Welly